My four-year old twins (we celebrated their birthday last week!) are 300 miles away, on a mini-holiday in the highlands with their mom.

 You have to read it to believe it.

-Caps For Sale is available from bookstores in the US, Canada and UK:
+Caps For Sale is available from bookstores in the US and other countries: